 How is it formed?

-Over long periods of time, thousands and millions of years, the rocks at or near the surface of the Earth are broken down by various physical, chemical and some biological processes.
-These processes act either individually or together in order to break down rocks into their fragmental states.
+Over long periods, thousands, and millions of years, the rocks at or near the surface of the Earth are broken down by various physical, chemical, and some biological processes.
+These processes act either individually or together to break down rocks into their fragmental states.
 All these processes are collectively called weathering processes.

 These weathered rocks are then colonized by bacteria and some small members of plant kingdom such as mosses and lichens.
 The dead remains of these organisms help in humus accumulation in the soil.
 The humus causes the soil to become more porous and allows water and air to penetrate deep underground, and finally a mature soil, a complex mixture of mineral and organic products forms.